 We believe Spiff is the world’s most powerful commission automation platform, and as such, every company with any type of incentive compensation plan could use us.
-However, despite our best efforts, some companies will want to manage commissions in spreadsheets.
+However, despite our best efforts, some companies will want to manage sales commission calculation in Excel.
 This is often the case for:

 - Companies without a CRM

 - Companies that don’t want to provide their reps with (real-time) visibility into their commissions